VeloclubMammut/murgash/content/info.en.md

 ### Registration
-Online registration closes on 21.09.2018 /Friday/ at http://murgash.veloclubmammut.com/.
+Online registration closes on 21.09.2018 /Friday/ online.

 Race numbers can be picked up from 17.09.2018,  up to 21.09.2018 19:00h, in **PaVé Bike Shop and Repair**  (address **Sofia, Zlatovrah.
 Str 50**).
 Race numbers will be given out at the start in Buhovo only under exceptional circumstances and if you can provide a payment receipt!